openerp-hk-t/odoo-acl/GettingStarted.md

 ## 3 Refine the page through chat

 8. Describe one change or one logically related group of changes in the chat box.
-(To avoid ambiguous, please select specific block and send it to chat)
+(To avoid ambiguous, please select the specific block and send it to chat)

 ![Select Block](https://openerp-hk-t.github.io/odoo-tool/images/chat_odoo.png)